Freedom of religion in South America by country: Venezuela

 The constitution of Venezuela provides for the freedom of religion insofar as it does not violate "public morality or decency".
 A 2017 constitutional law criminalizes "incitement to hatred" or violence, including provisions specifically concerning the incitement of hatred against religious groups.

-Religious organizations must register with the government in order to obtain legal status.
-The Directorate of Justice and Religion, part of the Ministry of Interior, Justice and Peace, manages registrations, disburses funds to registered organizations, and promotes religious tolerance.
-Chaplain services in the military are available only for Catholics.
+Religious organizations must register with the government in order to obtain legal status; the Directorate of Justice and Religion, part of the Ministry of Interior, Justice and Peace, manages registrations, disburses funds to registered organizations, and promotes religious tolerance.

 Religious education is allowed in public schools, although it is not part of any official curriculum proposed by the government.
-Representatives of the Catholic Church-affiliated National Laity Council have claimed that the government has at times pressured school administrators to not teach religious courses, but that in other cases teachers had autonomy to include religious education as long as their curricula were otherwise compliant with the Ministry of Education's standards.
+Chaplain services in the military are available only for Catholics.

-Leaders of religious organizations who are vocal critics of the government faced harassment by pro-government groups who accused them of improperly politicizing their religious services.
-In some cases this harassment has escalated to violence.
+Leaders of religious organizations who are vocal critics of the government faced verbal harassment by regime leaders.
 Jewish community leaders have accused state-funded media and some government officials of engaging in antisemitic rhetoric.